asayers/cbdr/README.md

 ## ❌ Benchmarking commit A, then benchmarking commit B

-Most benchmarking software I see takes a bunch of measurements of the first thing, then a bunch of measurements of the second thing, then performs some analysis on the two samples.
-I suggest that you don't do this; instead, randomly pick one of your commits to measure each time you do a run.
-This has two advantages:

-* **When results are correlated with time, they're correlated with time-varying noise.**
+Most benchmarking software I see works like this:

+1. It takes a bunch of measurements of the first thing.
+2. It takes a bunch of measurements of the second thing.
+3. It compares the two samples.

+**Why is this bad?**
 Imagine you finish benchmarking commit A on a quiet machine, but then a cron jobs starts just as you start benchmarking commit B; the penalty is absorbed entirely by commit B!

-This applies to intermittent noise which varies at the second- or minute-scale, which is very common in benchmarking rigs.
+**So what should I do instead?**
+I suggest that you randomly intersperse runs from the two things you're comparing.

-  On the other hand, if you randomize the measurements then the penalty of the cron job in the example above will be even spread across both commits.
-  It will hurt the precision of your results, but not the accuracy.
+Consider the example above: if you randomize the measurements then the penalty of the cron job will be evenly spread across both commits.
+It will hurt the _precision_ of your results, but not the _accuracy_ (which is more important).
-* **You can keep sampling until you achieve your desired presicion.**

-  After each sample, you look at how wide the confidence interval of the mean-difference is, and if it's too wide you take another measurement.
+And there's a bonus: you can keep sampling until you achieve your desired precision.
+After each sample, you look at how wide the confidence interval of the mean-difference is.
+If it's too wide you keep taking samples; if it's narrow enough, you stop.

-  Suppose, on the other hand, you perform the measurements in order.
+(Suppose, on the other hand, you group your measurements as described at the start.
+You're benchmarking A and wondering if it's time to move on to B.
-  You're benchmarking A and wondering if it's time to move on to B.  You can compute a confidence interval for the mean of A, but that doesn't really tell you how tight the confidence interval for the _difference of the means_ is going to be.
-Just because you have a precise estimate of the mean for commit A, it doesn't mean you're going to have enough data for a precise estimate of the mean-difference.
+You can compute a confidence interval for the mean of A, but that doesn't really tell you how tight the confidence interval for the _difference of the means_ is going to be.
+Just because you have a precise estimate of the mean for commit A, it doesn't mean you're going to have enough data for a precise estimate of the mean-difference.)

 ## ❌ Saving old benchmark results for later use